 The internal investment managers and mandates are measured against mandate-specific benchmarks of risk and return by an independent performance measurement specialist.
-Performance and mandate implementation is monitored by the JISP advisers on a quarterly basis.
+Performance and mandate implementation is monitored at JIF on a quarterly basis.

 OTHER INVESTMENT CONSIDERATIONS

 Realisation of investments